jcblex/angular-social-share/README.md

-# Enable Rich Social Sharing in Your AngularJS App(Without Prerender.io) using Django
+# Enable Rich Social Sharing in Your AngularJS App(w/o Prerender.io) using Django

 ## Problem With AngularJS